OpenLiberty/sample-acmegifts/front-end-ui/README.md

 ![alt text](collateral/groupOccasionNotificationLogged.bmp)

-Notice that the occasion has now disappeared from the view.
+Notice that the occasion has now disappeared from the page.

 Now, using microprofile's Fault Tolerance, we can fallback to using another notification service.
 We realize that notification service v1 does not really send notifications to recipients, so we have upgraded it to do so.
-V1_1 not only logs to a file as v1 did, but it will tweet to the Acme Gifts account that a notification was sent, and it will send direct message notifications to Twitter users that follow acme gifts.
+V1_1 not only logs to a file as v1 did, but it will tweet to the Acme Gifts account that a notification was sent, and it will send direct message notifications to occasion recipients that specified a twitter handle in their profile.
-So, next, we will take down notification service v1 and we will start notification service v1.1 to test it without causing service interruptions.
+Next, we will take down notification service v1, and we will start notification service v1.1 to test it without causing service interruptions.
 For that, we use microprofile's fault tolerance function.
 In particular we use the retry policy and fallback support.

-Back with our example, If you remember John created an occasion for Stacy's retirement party and after the occasion took place, the group now shows that a tweet was sent:
+Back with our example, If you remember, John created an occasion for Stacy's retirement party.
+If this occasion now runs, while notification service v1_1 active and notification service v1 is down, the group page shows that a tweet was sent:

 ![alt text](collateral/groupOccasionNotificationTweeted.bmp)